mjuniper/add-to-calendar/README.md

 ## NOTES:

-OSX Calendar App and recent versions of outlook both support iCalendar.
+OSX Calendar App and recent versions of Outlook both support [iCalendar](https://icalendar.org).
 We can support this with a data uri.
-However, this is highly dependent on the user's configuration.
-In order for this to work seamlessly, the user must:
-1. Have their browser configured to always open files of type .ics.
-1. Have their preferred calendar application set to open .ics files.
+However, see notes under iCalendar below.

 Google calendar is just a url.